Joe just asked me if I got any water. No, Joe. I got coffee.

 He informed everyone that if they were going to get sick, not to do it over the side because the wind would carry it back onto the boat.
 He also told us not to go down to the bathroom, but to use the plastic bags that his crew would provide.
 He made fun of people’s understanding of the English language.
 He told the Dutch family that they better not get seasick since they were descended from Vikings.
 He told the parents that the kids didn’t need lifejackets because in the event of an emergency he, Nick, would save them.
 He got them lifejackets anyway.

 “That’s the blondest kid I’ve ever seen.”
 Joe said.

 We chugged out to an island off the coast of Crete.
-We stopped briefly over what Nick told us was a downed WWII aircraft so we could observe it through the glass bottom, but it really didn’t look like much more than some sea trash.
+We stopped briefly over what Nick told us was a downed WWII aircraft so we could observe it through the glass bottom, but it didn’t look like much more than sea trash.
 We were too close to it to even get a sense of the shape of the plane.
 All I wanted was a sense of the shape.
 Nick made a joke about it not really being a plane but some garbage they put out there to fool the tourists.
-Not funny, Nick.
-That one hits a little too close to home.
+Not funny.
+That one hits too close to home.